Lymah123/100-days-of-code/daily-journal.md

 Day 28: 28/04/25

 Today, I received feedback on my pull request for Mifos Apache/fineract.
 I started working on the feedback.

+Day 29: 29/04/25

+Today, continued working on the changes for the pull request on Mifos Apache/Fineract.